-4.154.12 The London Plan also sets requirements for 10% of homes to be designed to be wheelchair accessible (units that are designed for wheelchair users to live in) or easily adaptable for residents who are wheelchair users.
+4.164.19 The London Plan also sets requirements for 10% of homes to be designed to be wheelchair accessible (units that are designed for wheelchair users to live in) or easily adaptable for residents who are wheelchair users.
 It also requires all new homes to meet the Lifetime Homes standards.
 The London Plan also requires all new housing to make provision for play and informal recreation based on the expected child population generated by the development.
 The Mayor's Supplementary Planning Guidance Providing for Children and Young People's Play and Informal Recreation provides further guidance on the requirements.
 As the London Plan forms part of the statutory development plan for Croydon these requirements are not duplicated in the Croydon Local Plan: Strategic Policies but will be applied to all residential developments.

-4.164.13 Together these requirements contribute to ensuring that developments incorporating new homes will contribute to promoting sustainable use of resources and the principles of good design.
+4.174.20 Together these requirements contribute to ensuring that developments incorporating new homes will contribute to promoting sustainable use of resources and the principles of good design.
+They will also help to address the health and wellbeing impacts of poor quality housing.